CoCoSol007/hexing/README.md

 `hexing` is a Rust library designed for manipulation and calculations on hexagonal grids.
 It provides tools for working with hexagonal positions and directions, as well as iterators for exploring hexagonal rings and spirals.

+Some examples can be found in this [folder](https://github.com/CoCoSol007/hexing/blob/main/examples).
 ## Features

 - **Hexagonal Coordinate Manipulation**: Represent and manipulate positions in a hexagonal grid using axial coordinates.